Meet deaf friends in Scotland

 We know how lonely it can feel at any age being at home during the Coronavirus pandemic.
-That is why at Deaf Action we have created a new online Befriending Service for Deaf and Hard of Hearing adults living in Scotland.
+That is why at Deaf Action, we have created a new online Befriending Service to allow deaf and hard of hearing people to find and meet with Deaf and hard of hearing friends anywhere in Scotland.

 Need to chat?

-If you or someone you know could do with a friendly face to chat to, our service can match you with a befriender with similar interests, suitable communication needs and provide friendly conversation and companionship during this difficult time.
+If you or someone you know could do with a friendly face to chat to, our befriending service can help you meet deaf friends in Scotland with similar interests and suitable communication needs for conversation and companionship during this difficult time.

 Becoming a befriender

 Volunteering to become a befriender can be an extremely rewarding way to spend your time.
 In our efforts to stay safe during the Coronavirus pandemic, we are seeking to recruit new online befrienders that can spare some time to chat with deaf and hard of hearing adults.

 If you have what you think it takes to become a befriender volunteer, contact email@example.com.
 We are be looking for volunteers with and without British Sign Language (BSL).